hyosung11/Launch-School/Courses/journal.md

 Derek  8:58 AM
 @here I hope everyone is doing great and having an outstanding week!
 We've begun hiring again at salesforce, for the Associate Technical Consultant, and Technical Consultant Roles.
 We also are no longer requiring relocating to an office as we have shifted to full work from home.
 Working here has been absolutely incredible and the work life balance is perfect.

 Also the benefits are incredible, second only to what I had in the military.
-If you want to see all the benefits, please check out https://www.salesforcebenefits.com/us/candidate.html.
+If you want to see all the benefits, [please check out](https://www.salesforcebenefits.com/us/candidate.html).
 One of my favorite benefits is 6 months of paid paternity leave :open_mouth: which I was able to use to spend time with my new born in 2021, and will be forever grateful for that opportunity.
 If you're interested in applying or hearing more, please DM and I will put in a referral for you/glad to provide more info.

 Have a great day everyone!!!